 Environment and Climate Change Canada has developed a hazard index approach for benzene, toluene, ethylbenzene and xylenes (BTEX) contaminants that will also be considered when disposing of water.
 (ECCC, 2024).

+Landfarm water will be sampled a minimum of one time per year, even where no disposal is planned.
+Samples will be analyzed for the parameters in Table 3.
+The sampling location will be selected based on the area most likely to characterize the contents of the landfarm.

 Groundwater Sampling

 Four groundwater wells are planned to be installed during the construction of the landfarm.